crswty/buildpack-action/README.md

 **This action has now been archived**

 This was an interesting proof of concept but is now out of date compared to [pack](https://github.com/buildpacks/pack).
-Given that and the fact that pack could just be used directly, this repo is now archived and is not reccomended for use.
+Given that and the fact that pack could just be used directly, this repo is now archived and is not recommended for use.

 # Buildpack Actions